Cardinal Health, Inc. research snapshot

 Fundamental monitor

-Track fiscal 2026 EPS guidance, segment profit, specialty growth, branded and generic drug mix, GMPD tariff impact, cash conversion, debt reduction, repurchase pace, and customer concentration.
+Track fiscal 2026 EPS guidance, the Q4 results due August 11, 2026, segment profit, specialty growth, branded and generic drug mix, GMPD tariff impact, cash conversion, debt reduction, repurchase pace, customer concentration, and the at-Home Solutions acquisitions announced July 20, 2026.

 Position sizing should reflect the thin-margin model, negative book equity, healthcare policy risk, litigation tail risk, and valuation sensitivity after a strong one-year move.